-The aggressive scaling of device dimensions and supply voltage in order to achieve greater transistor density and low power consumption results in degradation in the speed of the logic circuits due to reduced effective input voltage on gate source of the transistors.
-On one hand, the ever increasing market segment of portable electronic devices demands the availability of the low-power building blocks that enable the implementation of long-lasting battery-operated systems.
-On the other hand, the general trend of increasing operating frequencies and circuit complexity, in order to cope with the throughput needed in modern high-performance processing applications, requires the design of very high-speed circuits.
-Current digital design techniques do not offer logic circuits that can reliably operate at deep sub-threshold voltages for high speed applications.
-Hence, operability is the primary and basic goal in constructing ULV systems in high speed applications.
-Domino logic is a high- performance circuit configuration that is usually embedded in the static logic environment and tightly coupled with the clocking scheme.
-Domino CMOS has become the prevailing logic family for high performance CMOS applications and it is extensively used in the high speed processors - since they offer several advantages over static CMOS logic, namely higher speed, reduced transistor-count (resulting in reduced die area) and hazard-free operation.
+The downscaling of CMOS technology (for higher transistor-density and computing-capacity) and reducing supply-voltage results in degradation in the speed of the logic circuits due to reduced gate-source voltage of the transistors - .
+Furthermore, existence of substantial leakage current in the modern CMOS nodes prevents the scaling of Vth aggressively .
+In one side, increasing the market of low-cost portable-devices demands the design of the low-power blocks that enable the implementation of long-lasting battery-powered systems.
+On the other side, the general trend for increasing the operating frequencies and circuit complexity, in the modern high-performance processing applications, requires the design of very innovative high-speed circuits - .
+Current digital design techniques do not offer reliable and high-speed logic circuit that can operate at deep sub-threshold voltages.
+Hence, operability is the main goal in implementing ULV systems in these high-speed applications - .
+Domino logic is known as a high-performance circuit configuration which normally utilizes clocking scheme and is embedded in the static-logic environment .
+Domino CMOS has become a popular logic family for high-performance and high-speed applications and it is extensively used to implement high-speed processors - , since they provide advantages over static-CMOS logic, including fast operation, and lower number of transistors (lower silicon area) .

-SFG gates have been proposed for ULV NP-domino logic structures - .
-ULVSFG logic implemented in a modern CMOS process requires frequent initialization to avoid significant leakage.
-By applying the input signals, using input semi-ﬂoating capacitors (Cin), to the gate of evaluation transistors (EN), these nodes (SFG nodes) can have a larger voltage level than power supply voltage (VDD) - .
-The main aim is to increase the current through the evaluation transistor (EN) in order to obtain higher speed in the evaluation phase.
-In this paper we used the SFG concept to speed up the performance of the conventional dual-rail logic.
+SFG technique has been proposed for ULV NP-domino logic structures - .
+ULVSFG logic implemented in a modern CMOS process requires frequent initialization (pre-charge) to minimize leakage.
+By applying the input signals, using input capacitors (Cin), to the gate of evaluation transistors (EN), these nodes (SFG nodes) can have a larger voltage level than power supply-voltage (VDD) - .
+The main aim is to increase the current of the evaluation transistor (EN) to achieve higher speed in the evaluation phase.
+In this paper, we used the SFG concept to speed up the performance of the conventional dual-rail logic.
 We compared the performance of the designed SFG dual-rail NOR gate with the conventional dual-rail NOR gate.
 Simulation result shows significant speed improvements.
 Furthermore, we discussed the inclusion of a new keeper transistor which improves the stability of the gate, to hold the voltage of the floating gate node and the output node, for a delayed input signal, especially when these gates are utilizing in a chain of gates in a large system.

 This paper is organized as follows: in Section 2, a short introduction to the simple conventional dynamic single-rail and dual-rail domino logic is provided and also the ULVSFG inverter and ULVSFG NOR gates are discussed.
-In Section 3, the proposed ULVSFG dual-rail domino NOR gates are discussed, and we elaborate on the delay and stability of the new logic gate.
-In Section 4, the simulation results, for the different NOR gates are given, and compared; finally Section 5 concludes the paper.
+In Section 3, the proposed ULVSFG dual-rail domino NOR gates are discussed, and we study the delay and stability of the new logic gate.
+In Section 4, the simulation results, for the different NOR gates are given, and compared; finally, Section 5 concludes the paper.

 2. Domino Dynamic ULV Logic